gusaiani/vim-qasm/README.md

-# VIM QASM Syntax Highlight
+# VIM OpenQASM Syntax Highlight

-Everyone is welcome to contribute, please submit your pull requests.
+OpenQASM is Open Quantum Assembly Language.

+It is currently used in IBM’s quantum computers.
+Try one now: https://quantum-computing.ibm.com/login

 ## Install